The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The arrival airport is Incheon International Airport (IIA) in Seoul.
 As the largest airport in South Korea, it offers duty free shops in both terminals.
 There are also restaurant and café services as well as lounges for travelers.
 In addition, the Seoul-International Airport offers cultural performances to suit a variety tastes.
 It has a free inter-terminal bus service called the Incheon Bus.
 Passengers can reach the airport using the Limousine Bus or via the city's Airport Railroad.
 The railroad is located on the second floor at the Seoul Station.
 There are two service offers: the general train service and a non-stop service lane.
 The regular train makes stops at Cheongna International City, Geornam, Digital Media City, and Hongik University, among others.
 The journey from Seoul Station to Incheon International Airport takes between 45 to 60 minutes depending on which service line one uses.
 Trains are available at the Seoul Station from 6:00 a.m. each day.
 The last train leaves at 10:00 p.m.

-Travel between New York City, USA and Seoul, South Korea by plane is: Partially open.
+Travel by plane between New York City, USA and Seoul, South Korea is: Restricted.

-International entry status: Entry is partially open for citizens and permanent residents of United States
+International entry is allowed for: Entry is restricted for citizens and permanent residents of United States

-The information above was last checked on 9/13/21.
-Remember to review the latest COVID-19 travel safety regulations for your flight to Seoul from New York City as this information can change.
+The above information was last checked on 5/11/22.
+Remember to check the latest COVID-19 travel safety regulations for your flight from New York City to Seoul closer to your date of departure here

 The restriction level for your return flight to New York City, USA from Seoul is: Partially open.